 EXPERIENCE, CREATIVITY AND COLLABORATION.
 Heartstring is Nance Ackerman and Jamie Alcorn.
 With the help of some talented creatives in our area, we direct, shoot, edit, score and mix visual stories.
 With years of documentary filmmaking and photography behind her, Nance's heart is with social issues and creating art for change.
 As a musician and performer, Jamie brings a unique homegrown talent and energy to his soundtracks and sound production.
 So basically he just wants to rock.
 We work some amazingly talented folks here in NS and across the country.
 Call us.
 We're fun.

 NANCE ACKERMAN is a documentary photographer by trade and a filmmaker by choice.
 Her visual storytelling is powerful, visceral and authentic.
 She tells the social issue stories that need to be told, but in collaboration with her subjects.
-Nance started freelancing at Canada's National Newspaper, the Globe and Mail and then moved on to the Toronto Star, NYTimes, Canadian Geographic, the Montreal Gazette and now she works with the National Film Board of Canada.
+Nance started freelancing at Canada's National Newspaper, the Globe and Mail and then moved on to the Toronto Star, NYTimes, Canadian Geographic, the Montreal Gazette and now she works with the National Film Board of Canada and other production companies across the country.
 Her books and photographs have been shown around the world and her documentaries receive global critical acclaim.
-A writer, director, editor and music composer, she works with her partner, Jamie Alcorn to create films that are experiential and cinematic.
+A director, cinematographer, editor and music composer, she works with her partner, Jamie Alcorn to create films that are experiential and cinematic.
 Her international photo workshops take students to some of the planet's most remote communities.
 In her spontaneous engaging way, she tries to connect people to create a more caring world.